HunteRoi/discord-entrance-quiz/README.md

 # discord-entrance-quiz

-A manager that lets you quiz people on their arrival on your guild.
+A manager that lets you quiz people.
 It is actually just like the Sphinx!
 Built with DiscordJS.

 ![IMAGE](./assets/example.gif)